Avatar: The Way of Water: Music

-Avatar composer James Horner was originally reported to score music for the franchise, before his death in June 2015.
-In December 2019, Simon Franglen, who had previously worked with both Cameron and Horner as record producer and arranger since 1997's Titanic, including on Avatar (notably completing Horner's score for 2016's The Magnificent Seven after his death), was reported to write music for the film.
-Landau confirmed his involvement in the project in August 2021, while also associating with the forthcoming Avatar sequels.
-Horner's score was reused in the film, in addition to the original themes produced by Franglen.
-The scoring for Avatar: The Way of Water officially began on July 29, 2022.
-The soundtrack album was released on December 16, 2022, by Hollywood Records.
-An expanded score album, featuring ten more tracks from the original score, followed four days later.
+James Horner, who composed the score for Avatar, had been excited to return for the sequels, but he died in an airplane crash in June 2015.
+Simon Franglen, who had worked with Cameron and Horner as a producer and arranger on both Titanic and Avatar, was confirmed to be involved with the Avatar sequels in 2021.
+Horner's Avatar score was used in The Way of Water, in addition to original themes written by Franglen.
+The soundtrack album for The Way of Water was released on December 16, 2022, by Hollywood Records.
+An expanded album, featuring ten additional tracks from the film's score, was released four days later.

-In November 2022, it was reported that the film would feature an original song titled "Song Chord" which will be performed by Franglen and Zoe Saldaña.
-The following month, it was announced that Canadian singer the Weeknd would contribute an original song "Nothing Is Lost (You Give Me Strength)" to the film, produced by Franglen and Swedish supergroup Swedish House Mafia.
+In November 2022, it was reported that the film would feature an original song titled "Song Chord", performed by Franglen and Zoe Saldaña.
+The following month, it was announced that the Canadian singer the Weeknd would contribute an original song to the film titled "Nothing Is Lost (You Give Me Strength)", produced by Franglen and the Swedish group Swedish House Mafia.